jtanurdjaja/cse15l-lab-reports/lab-report-3-week-6.md

 ![image](configtext.PNG)

 In the image above, I added the host, hostname, my username, and the private key name.
+The "IdentityFile" refers to my private key.

 Now, I can ssh with "ieng6" instead of having to type out my entire username.
 This is the result I get when I ssh now.